JasperHof/JasperHof.github.io/_docs/recommendations.md

 ## Analysing imputed data

 Step 1 of LDAK-KVIK can be slow when there are very many predictors.
 Therefore, if your dataset contains over one million predictors, we recommend you only use a subset of these in Step 1 (e.g., 500,000 predictors).
-Doing so will have a limited impact on power, but will greatly reduce runtime.
+This has a limited impact on statistical power, but will greatly reduce runtime.
 Note that you should continue to use all predictors in Step 2.

 You may already have a suitable subset of predictors (e.g., you may have a list of directly-genotyped SNPs, or those passing stringent quality control).
-Otherwise, we you can obtain the SNP subset by performing a moderate thinning of the common predictors (e.g., if analyzing SNP data, we suggest identifying SNPs with MAF > 0.01, then filtering so there are no predictors within 100kb with squared correlation above 0.5).
+Otherwise, we you can obtain a SNP subset for LDAK-KVIK step 1 by performing a moderate thinning of the common predictors (e.g., if analyzing SNP data, we suggest identifying SNPs with MAF > 0.01, then filtering so there are no predictors within 100kb with squared correlation above 0.5).

 To restrict to fewer SNPs in Step 1 and speed up the run time, we recommend running `--thin-common` prior to LDAK-KVIK Step 1: